Secondary Teaching

 TEACH_ED 323-0 Elementary Literacy Methods & Content (1 Unit)

-In the course participants will gain an understanding of the cognitive foundations of reading comprehension and their influence on methods of instruction and assessment, as well as the interrelationships between reading processes and language learning.
+In the course, participants will gain an understanding of the cognitive foundations of reading comprehension and current theory and practice related to literacy, and consider how they influence methods of instruction and assessment.
+This includes an emphasis on the interrelationships between reading processes and language learning as well as personal writing experiences, writing in various genres, and management of writing workshops.

 TEACH_ED 326-0 Elementary Math: Methods and Content (1 Unit)